top of page

-Dreamy lagoons, deserted beaches… you haven’t seen paradise until you’ve seen the Cook Islands, says Jane Labous
+Dreamy lagoons, deserted beaches… You haven’t seen paradise until you’ve seen the Cook Islands, says Jane Labous

-“KIA ORANA!
-Kia Orana!”
+“KIA ORA!
+Kia Ora!”

-The cry echoes through the tiny open-air arrivals hall at Aitutaki airport, ‘Welcome! may you live long!
+The cry echoes through the tiny open-air arrivals hall at Aitutaki airport, ‘Welcome!
+May you live long!

-I’m smiling, that’s for sure, because flying in from the main island of Raratonga, I’ve already seen Aitutaki from the air.
+And I’m smiling, that’s for sure, because flying in from the main island of Raratonga, I’ve already seen Aitutaki from the air.
 It’s one of the 15 main islands in the Cooks archipelago and one of the most beautiful.
-Amoeba-shaped, it’s surrounded by a thin, white ruffle of surf enclosing a kaleidoscopic lagoon– slashes of bright green, slivers of glittering turquoise, folds of rich peacock blue and stripes of transparent water where the sea is so shallow and clear that it’s the colour of the white sand on the ocean floor.
+Amoeba-shaped, it’s surrounded by a thin, white ruffle of surf enclosing a kaleidoscopic lagoon– slashes of bright green, slivers of glittering turquoise, folds of rich peacock blue and stripes of transparent water where the sea is so shallow and clear that it’s the colour of the salt-white sand on the ocean floor.

 I’m still smiling when, the next morning, I wake at six am and look out of the window of my villa on the edge of the lagoon.
 You see, to be up at six in the Cook Islands is to witness one of the greatest sunrises on earth; a marooned world of sky and sea, silent apart from the roar of the waves breaking on the crescent of the reef.
 Out there that ruffle of surf glows deep gold in the rising sun, but in the lagoon the water is rose-coloured and still, dotted with the dark, other-worldly forms of the sea cucumbers which thrive in these strange waters.
 A few wispy clouds float in the gently iridescent sky and the shadows of the coconut palms slant across the empty, pale-custard sand in front of my villa.
 Could London be any further away?

 A tiny, sweltering twelve-seater plane takes us to Atiu, an island entirely made of fossilised coral or makatea.
 Its main attraction is the sacred Anatakitaki cave, with its massive stalactites and stalagmites, resident swifts and underground pool.
 Touching down on the baking coral runway, we’re greeted by a bevy of local women dressed in the brightest blues and greens who throw garlands of yellow flowers around our necks and gesticulate madly to the driver of the pick-up truck which is to transport us to the main town.

 It’s like a tropical St Mary Mead.The local shop sells tins of luncheon meat and dry biscuits, forties-style, and the lodge where we stay is half hotel, half camp, with fridges stocked with crackers, tinned tuna and processed cheddar cheese from New Zealand.
 It’s all rather exciting, particularly when night falls and we find ourselves surrounded by the mysterious twitterings and rustlings of the jungle.
 In our rooms, geckos flicker up the walls.
 The day ends at the tumunu, a local drinking den where local men come to drink bush beer.
 It’s a well-practised ritual - the coconut shell cup is passed around the circle and everyone is obliged to drink once.
 After that it goes round again and again and again…

 Flying back, I stare down at the great blue Pacific below, imagining how those explorers must have felt when they arrived here.
 How they must have marvelled at the colours and the silence and the softness of the sand as they waded in to shore.
 For there is about this most remote of archipelagos, a thousand miles and an entire 24 hours from the UK, a sense of extraordinary perfection that I’ve yet to experience anywhere else in the world.
-We’re quite literally at the other end of the earth, in a place where the landscape is new, untouched, innocent.
-To come here is to realise what true beauty is –quite simply, it’s paradise, or about as near as you’re ever going to get...